Existence and stability of near-constant solutions of variable-coefficient scalar field equations: Introduction

 where $L$ is a linear second-order operator in the spatial variable:

-We would like to understand how the variable coefficients $a(x)$, $b(x)$, $c(x)$ in $L$ affect the stability theory of special solutions, a topic which is more widely studied in the case of constant coefficients (most commonly $a(x) \equiv 1$, $b(x) \equiv 0$, $c(x) \equiv 0$).
 Scalar-field models are used to investigate a wide variety of physical phenomena, such as fundamental particles in quantum field theory, cosmological inflation, and phase transitions in condensed matter physics; see e.g. \cite{kinks-domainwalls, lohe,khare,top-sol} for more background on scalar field equations.
-In particular, our results may be applied to equations that include (variable-coefficient versions of) the $\phi^4$ model (see \cite{segur1987, cuccagna2008kink, KMMphi4, ross2019}), the sine-Gordon equation \cite{ivancevic-sinegordon, cuenda2011sg, sine-gordon-book, chen2020sine-gordon, AMP2020sinegordon}, and higher-order field theories such as the $\phi^6$ model \cite{lohe}.
+In particular, our assumptions include (variable-coefficient versions of) the $\phi^4$ model (see \cite{segur1987, cuccagna2008kink, KMMphi4, ross2019}), the sine-Gordon equation \cite{ivancevic-sinegordon, cuenda2011sg, sine-gordon-book, chen2020sine-gordon, AMP2020sinegordon}, and higher-order field theories such as the $\phi^6$ model \cite{lohe}.

+The stability of special solutions for scalar field equations is widely studied, but usually in the case of constant coefficients (most commonly $a(x) \equiv 1$, $b(x) \equiv 0$, $c(x) \equiv 0$).
+We would like to understand how the variable coefficients $a(x)$, $b(x)$, $c(x)$ in $L$ affect the stability theory of special solutions.
+Since the linear operator $L$ typically encodes the medium through which a disturbance propagates, handling a non-constant medium is desirable on physical grounds.
+We will also see that the mathematical analysis of steady states (in terms of both existence and stability) is nontrivially affected by the presence of variable coefficients.

+Our precise assumptions will be given below, but let us emphasize that our $L$ is not necessarily a perturbation of a given constant-coefficient operator.